pillarwallet/common-models/README.md

 <a name="Asset..symbol"></a>

 ### Asset~symbol : <code>String</code>
-symbol by which the token contract should be known, it is broadly equivalent to a stock ticker
+Symbol by which the token contract should be known, it is broadly equivalent to a stock ticker.

 **Kind**: inner property of [<code>Asset</code>](#Asset)
 **Required**: